achakravarti/sol/README.md

   4. The **Exception Handling Module** provides a basic structure to handle exceptions
   5. The **Unit Testing Module** provides a framework for executing unit tests

+This Library does not have any external dependencies that require a hosted environment, and so may be used even in freestanding environments.
+The `stdio.h` header file is required for running the unit tests, but is __not__ required by the Library otherwise.

+Every attempt has been made to make this Library as portable as possible.
+A deliberate choice was taken to use the C99 standard in order to take advantage of the new types introduced by it.
+Until a specific use case arises for the use of the C89 standard (or any other), C99 will be considered the default standard.

+The enhanced features of compiler hints and support for 64-bit integers are considered to be optional, and are available only when GCC/Clang or a GCC- compatible compiler is used.
+However, given the fact that GCC is the most widely ported compiler, the enhanced features are likely to be available on most platforms.

 ## Development